-Asparagus quiche is a surprisingly easy recipe that's perfect for breakfast, lunch or dinner!
-The crust is flaky and delicious, and it's a great way to use a favorite spring vegetable—asparagus!—in a light vegetarian meal.
+Asparagus quiche with gruyere cheese is a surprisingly easy recipe that's perfect for brunch, lunch or dinner!
+Make homemade crust or use store-bought, it's a great way to use a favorite spring vegetable—asparagus!—in a light vegetarian meal.

 Jump to: